elliotcheng-uq/gds-library/README.md

-# GDS Library — ANFF-Q
+# GDS Library

-A collection of GDS-II file generators for nanofabrication mask design, developed at the **Australian National Fabrication Facility Queensland (ANFF-Q), University of Queensland**.
+A collection of GDS-II file generators for nanofabrication mask design, developed at the **University of Queensland**.

 ---